Business Capability ModelingBook a Demo

 The goal of this practice is to model the business around its most stable elements.
 This is because although the way in which a company powers its abilities may change dramatically with time (the How), the actual abilities are usually unfluctuating even on long time scales (the What).
 For instance, it’s very plausible for a manufacturing company to have had a capability called Deliver Product for the past century.
 The way in which this capability might have been fulfilled throughout the years however will have varied immensely (i.e. horse-drawn carriage, train, truck etc.).

 The main benefit of having a model based on the most resilient elements of the business is its longevity.
 Changes to how capabilities are implemented don’t necessarily alter the base model.
 What’s more, with a stable business model the IT infrastructure of the enterprise is more likely to actually support the business instead of constantly showing up as an ongoing cost.
 Consequently, business capability mapping promotes a strong connection between the business model and the infrastructure supporting the business requirements.
 This also means that when professionals model business capabilities they are helping to bring together business and IT figures.
 As part of your business transformation effort you will undoubtedly need to engage in business capability mapping.
 So remember – modeling business capabilities is about defining your organization’s ability to execute.

 Download the flyer for iServer's Business Architecture capabilities.Get your copy

 What our Customers are saying

-Director of Enterprise Architecture in the Manufacturing Sector - read the full review
+UC Consultant in the Support Services Sector - read the full review